Skip to main content

 • Event time: The time when the event occurred.

-Optionally you can also add a Group ID column to the event table.
-This column is used to mark the team, or the organization the user belonged to.
+Optionally, you can also add a Group ID column to the event table.
+This column is used to mark the team or organization the user belongs to.

 Every event performed by the user in the product or service must have a single row in the event table.